GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Install COMMON Using Apple Keychain Access

+You can use one of these methods to install COMMON by using Apple Keychain Access:

+* System Keychain
+* Login Keychain

 ##### System Keychain
 {% include alert-info.html content="These steps will install COMMON in the System Keychain.
 System administrators should use these steps.
 Non-administrators will encounter permission errors." %}